The most radical, subversive cop comedy in history is ‘Reno 911’—and it’s back to mock cops even more

 Reno 911, the gonzo sketch series disguised as a Cops spoof, has a signature move: the misdirect.

-A couple of cops help a local man put down his sick dog . . . only to find out the dog actually belongs to that man’s neighbor and is not, in fact, sick.

-That particular misdirect proved so popular with real-life police, they adopted it as a training video, to teach officers that someone at a crime scene is probably lying.
+A couple of cops help a local man put down his sick dog . . . only to find out the dog actually belongs to the man’s neighbor and is not, in fact, sick.
+That particular misdirect, from season two, proved so popular with real-life police, they adopted it as a training video, to prepare officers for someone at a crime scene possibly lying.

-The show’s seventh season, which bowed on Quibi back in May, opens with an all-time classic misdirect.
+The show’s seventh season, the fist half of which bowed on Quibi back in May, opens with an all-time classic misdirect.
 Deputy Jones (Cedric Yarbrough) responds to a call from a white woman about some Black kids inside her swimming pool.
 Jones, who is Black himself, pushes back against the Amy Cooper-like entitlement of using the police as one’s personal racist security squad.
 (The scene was shot back in January, four months before Cooper’s notorious police call on a Central Park birdwatcher.)
 What are these Black children doing in the pool, Jones demands, that this woman just had to call the police about it?

 The answer: They’re drowning.